 Alcohol can increase the effect of jet lag as you will land with a nasty hangover.
 Try not to have more than one glass of wine or champagne.

-Expose yourself to bright light during daytime as it helps reset circadian rhythm.
+Expose yourself to bright light during the daytime as it helps reset the circadian rhythm.
 Exposure to bright artificial light has the intensity of early morning daylight can also help influence the body’s internal clock.